Godot04/ft_printf/README.md

 **ft_printf** is a project at 42 School that involves recreating the `printf()` function from the C standard library.
 This project teaches variadic functions, format parsing, type conversion, and low-level output operations using the `write()` system call.

-Through this project, I learned how to handle variable numbers of arguments, parse format strings, and implement different type conversions while maintaining strict adherence to coding standards.
+Through this project, I learned how to handle variable numbers of arguments, parse format strings, and implement different type conversions while maintaining coding standards.

 ## 🎯 Project Goals